What Dosha Needs Attention?

 That's a situation we would all want to avoid.

-The digestion questionnaire will help you get a handle on which Dosha might be causing problems there.
+The digestion questionnaire will help you identify which Dosha might be causing problems there.

-If it's causing problems in digestion, then it will likely be contributing to problems elsewhere.
+If a Dosha is disturbing digestion, then it will likely be contributing to problems elsewhere.

 Vata Dosha, having qualities of Space and Air, is the most ethereal of the Doshas.
-For this reason, it is the one that is most likely to go ot of balance.
+For this reason, it is the one that is most likely to go out of balance.

 Vata causes twice as many diseases as Pitta.
 In turn, Pitta causes twice as many diseases as Kapha.
-Kapha is inherintly stable, so it is difficult to throw it out of balance.
+Kapha is inherently stable, so it is difficult to throw it out of balance.